-The Emotional Gauntlet of Raising Meat Chickens & Other Livestock
+The Emotional Gauntlet of Raising Meat Chickens and Other Livestock

 Reading Time: 5 minutes